A Composable Game-Theoretic Framework for Blockchains: Case Studies

+The general analysis from the previous section can be applied by our framework to any TBS application when assuming a COBG.
+We therefore assume pre-BitVM timelock bribing to study the security of several Hashed Timelock Contract (HTLC) and PC protocols, which are well-known examples of TBS applications.

-Alice and Bob can collaborate in order to update the state of their channel.
-They can also always close the channel by posting one of the fully-signed commitment transactions they have.
-We present an application game that certainly oversimplifies the protocol, but that will be able to describe the IPB.
-In this game, we assume that if Alice and Bob collaborate, they either decide to revert the payment, leading to a transaction $\tx{}{R}$ where Alice holds $v_A+v$ and Bob $v_B$, or to complete the payment, leading to a transaction $\tx{}{P}$ where Alice holds $v_A$ and Bob $v_B+v$. \begin{definition}[HTLC Application Game] We define the \emph{HTLC application game $\htlc^p$ with parameter $p=(t^s,t^e)$, timelock $T$, secret $s$ (which Bob learns at time $t^s$), and values $(v_A,v_B,x)$ between $A$ and $B$} as an application game with player set $N=\qty{A,B}$, and where $(X,\Sigma_a,\pi)$ are defined implicitly by the sequence $(H_t)_{t=0}^{t^e}$, where $H_t$ is defined by Figures~\ref{fig:htlc-case1} and \ref{fig:htlc-case2}.
+\textbf{An HTLC in a PC .} Assume Alice and Bob share a PC with balances $v_A$ and $v_B$, and an HTLC of value $v$ from Alice to Bob with timelock $T$ and secret $\varsigma$.
+This state can be closed with a transaction $\tx{}{H}$.
+The HTLC is an output of $\tx{}{H}$ spendable in two ways: Bob claims $v$ by posting $\tx{B}{}$ and revealing $\varsigma$ in the witness, or, if Bob does not do so within $T$ blocks, Alice reclaims $v$ by posting $\tx{A}{}$.
+Alice and Bob can collaboratively update the channel state or unilaterally close it using a fully signed commitment transaction.
+We model this with a simplified application game (although it captures the IPB): if they collaborate, they either revert the payment, using $\tx{}{R}$ where Alice has $v_A+v$ and Bob $v_B$, or complete it, using $\tx{}{P}$ where Alice has $v_A$ and Bob $v_B+v$. \begin{definition}[HTLC Application Game] We define the \emph{HTLC application game $\htlc^p$ with parameter $p=(t^\varsigma,t^e)$, timelock $T$, secret $\varsigma$ (which Bob learns at time $t^\varsigma$), and values $(v_A,v_B,x)$ between $A$ and $B$} as an application game with player set $N=\qty{A,B}$, and where $(X,\Sigma_\ag,\pi)$ are defined implicitly by the sequence $(H_t)_{t=0}^{t^e}$, where $H_t$ is defined by Figures~\ref{fig:htlc-case1} and \ref{fig:htlc-case2}.